akuukka/sprite_atlas/README.md

 To create a sprite atlas:

-> ruby sprite_atlas.rb in_dir out_dir atlas_name
+> ruby sprite_atlas.rb --in_dir source_directory --out_dir target_directory --atlas_name atlasname [--expand N]

-in_dir is the directory which contains the PNG files you want to create the atlas from. out_dir refers to the output directory, which will contain two files: atlas_name.png which is the sprite atlas as png image, and atlas_name.json which contains the metadata you need to use the sprite atlas.
-All .png files inside in_dir will be included in the atlas.
-The directory in_dir may also contain an optional configuration file, named atlas.json, which is of following format:

->{
->  "Expand": n
->}

-The supported configuration options are:
+Description of the parameters:

+in_dir: Directory containing the png images that are put into the sprite atlas.
+All files .png files in the directory are automatically added.

+out_dir: Where to put the output files (the actual sprite atlas .png file and JSON metadata file).

+atlas_name: Name for the output files.
+If your atlas_name is my_atlas, the output files are my_atlas.png and my_atlas.json.

-Expand: how many empty pixels to put around each sprite in the atlas (to prevent artifacts from neighbouring sprites from appearing due to interpolation).
-The default value, which is used when no configuration file is present, is 0.
+expand: (Optional) Number of empty pixels to put around each sprite in the atlas.
+If unspecified, the default value is 0.

 sprite_atlas is licensed under the MIT license.